 GRADE — Granular Rating for AI Datacenter Efficiency

 Granular Rating for AI Datacenter Efficiency (GRADE) is the aggregation and reporting engine.
-GRADE ingests all upstream engine outputs, applies published coefficients, computes the composite PTL Score, assigns a certification tier, and produces the full certification report.
+GRADE ingests all upstream engine outputs, applies published coefficients, computes the composite PTL Score, assigns an assessment tier, and produces the assessment report.

 What GRADE produces